Star Trek: Voyager: Gender balance and cultural influenceVoyager was notable for being the most gender-balanced Star Trek series with the first female lead character and strong female supporting characters, with a review of the different series giving Voyager the highest Bechdel test rating. Critical and scholarly accounts noted the prevalence of women in leadership roles and with scientific expertise, but also the series' adherence to the gender binary and heterosexual norms.

 In an article about Voyager, Ian Grey wrote: "It was a rare heavy-hardware science fiction fantasy not built around a strong man, and more audaciously, it didn't seem to trouble itself over how fans would receive this.
 On Voyager, female authority was assumed and unquestioned; women conveyed sexual power without shame and anger without guilt.
 Even more so than Buffy, which debuted two years later, it was the most feminist show in American TV history."

 About her years on Voyager, Kate Mulgrew said: "The best thing was simply the privilege and the challenge of being able to take a shot at the first female captain, transcending stereotypes that I was very familiar with.
 I was able to do that in front of millions of viewers.
 That was a remarkable experience—and it continues to resonate."

-In 2015, astronaut Samantha Cristoforetti tweeted the line from the Voyager TV show about coffee, from the International Space Station.
+In 2015, astronaut Samantha Cristoforetti tweeted a Janeway quote from the episode "The Cloud", "There's coffee in that nebula", from the International Space Station.
 The station was getting a shipment of supplies which triggered a chance to say how coffee really was in the incoming spacecraft (a Dragon cargo spacecraft).
-The spacecraft was carrying the ISSpresso machine which really would allow coffee beverages to be made aboard the real-life Space Station.
+The spacecraft was carrying the ISSpresso machine which would allow coffee beverages to be made aboard the actual Space Station.
 The popular tweet was accompanied by her wearing a Star Trek uniform also.

 Home media

 The series was released on DVD in 2004 and again in 2017.
 In addition to the episodes, the DVDs also include some extra videos related to the show.
 There was an extra bonus video with the DVD set from the store Best Buy in 2004.
 Voyager had releases of episodes on VHS format, such as a collectors set with a special display box for the tapes.

-By the 2010s, the episodes were made available on various streaming services including the owners CBS All Access In 2016 Netflix made an agreement with CBS for worldwide distribution of all then existing 727 Star Trek episodes (including Voyager).
-Voyager has 172 episodes and has been reviewed as a binge watch, with the whole series taking about three months, as rate of two episodes per day on weekdays and three episodes per day on weekends.
-As of 2015 services known to carry the series include Netflix, Amazon Prime, Google Play, iTunes, and CBS.com.
+By the 2010s, the episodes were made available on various streaming services including the owners CBS All Access.
+In 2016 Netflix made an agreement with CBS for worldwide distribution of all then existing 727 Star Trek episodes (including Voyager).
+Voyager has 172 episodes and has been reviewed as a binge watch, with the whole series taking about three months, as rate of two episodes per day on weekdays and three episodes per day on weekends.As of 2015 services known to carry the series include Netflix, Amazon Prime, Google Play, iTunes, and CBS.com.
 Star Trek: Voyager has not been remastered in high definition and there are no plans to do so, due to the costs of reassembling each episode from the film negatives and recreating visual effects.

 Awards and nominations

 Voyager won 20 different awards and was nominated for 70.

-In 1995 for example, Jerry Goldsmith won an Emmy award for Outstanding Individual Achievement in Main Title Theme Music and the series also won an Emmy for Outstanding Individual Achievement in Special Visual Effects.

-The following episodes won Emmy awards, "Caretaker", "Threshold", "Fair Trade", "Dark Frontier", and "Endgame".
+In 1995 for example, Jerry Goldsmith won an Emmy award for Outstanding Individual Achievement in Main Title Theme Music and the series also won an Emmy for Outstanding Individual Achievement in Special Visual Effects.The following episodes won Emmy awards, "Caretaker", "Threshold", "Fair Trade", "Dark Frontier", and "Endgame".